-The following table sets forth the aggregate fees by the categories specified below in connection with certain professional services rendered by PricewaterhouseCoopers Zhong Tian LLP, our independent registered public accounting firm, for the periods indicated.
+The following table sets forth the aggregate fees by the categories specified below in connection with certain professional services rendered by PricewaterhouseCoopers, for the periods indicated.
 We did not pay any other fees to our auditors during the periods indicated below.

-2015 2016
+2016 2017

 RMB RMB

-(in thousa unds)
+(in thou sands)

-Audit Fees (1) 1,275 10,492
+Audit Fees (1) 10,492 7,866

-Audit-Related Fees -
+Audit-Related Fees (2) 900

-Tax Fees (2) 383 192
+Tax Fees (2) 192 433

-All Other Fees (3)

-(1) "Audit fees" means the aggregate fees in each of the fiscal years listed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements or services that are normally provided by the auditors in connection with and regulatory filling or engagements.
+^{(1) &}quot;Audit fees" means the aggregate fees in each of the fiscal years listed for professional services rendered by PricewaterhouseCoopers for the audit of our annual financial statements or services that are normally provided by the auditors in connection with and regulatory filling or engagements.

-(2) "Tax fees" consist of fees billed for the aggregate fees for professional services rendered by our independent registered public accounting firm for tax compliance work and other tax related services.
+- (2) "Audit-related fees" is the fees for accounting advisory services rendered by PricewaterhouseCoopers for assistance of our assessment of ASC 606 adoption impact. - (3) "Tax fees" consist of fees billed for the aggregate fees for professional services rendered by PricewaterhouseCoopers for tax compliance work and other tax related services.